Tomev/qcflow/docs/source/deep-learning/index.rst

                         <img src="../_static/images/logos/huggingface-logo.svg" alt="HuggingFace Logo"/>
                     </div>
                     <p>
-                        Learn about MLflow's native integration with the Transformers 🤗 library and see example notebooks that leverage
+                        Learn about QCFlow's native integration with the Transformers 🤗 library and see example notebooks that leverage
-                        MLflow and Transformers to build Open-Source powered solutions.
+                        QCFlow and Transformers to build Open-Source powered solutions.
                     </p>
                 </a>
             </div>